Neuroscience Major Requirements

 General Information

-- Students interested in attending medical school will need to take a second semester of organic chemistry and its corresponding laboratory to meet medical school admission requirements; however, these courses are not major requirements.
+- Students interested in attending medical school will need to take a second semester of organic chemistry and its corresponding laboratory and biochemistry to meet medical school admission requirements; however, these courses are not major requirements.

 - To apply towards the major, all courses must be taken for a letter grade and a grade of C- or better is required.